 Earn Some Extra Money

-Perhaps you don’t want to take out another loan in order to stop wage garnishment.
+Perhaps you don’t want to take out another loan in order to stop the garnishment of your wages.
 In that case, there are other ways you can acquire the quick cash you need.
 Some ways you may be able to get extra money to pay your debts are:

 - Getting a temporary job or side hustle.